noasoder/PogBot/README.md

 - Set up a Custom Search Engine with Google https://cse.google.com/
 - Find your Google API key and context https://developers.google.com/custom-search/v1/introduction

-The [keys.txt](PogBot/src/keys.txt) should look like this with all the fields filled in:
+Create the keys file PogBot/src/keys.txt.
+It should look like this with all the fields filled in:
 ```
 token=[YOUR_TOKEN]
 googlekey=[YOUR_API_KEY]